Statutory Liability Insurance NZ

 Costs incurred:

-• Health & safety consultant expert witness: $14,000
+- • Health & safety consultant expert witness (illustrative)

 The Outcome

-How Statutory Liability Insurance Saved the Business
+How Statutory Liability Insurance Worked in This Scenario

-• Appointed experienced health & safety legal counsel immediately
+- ✓ Appointed experienced health & safety legal counsel immediately

-• Paid the $28,000 prosecution costs
+- ✓ Paid the court-ordered prosecution costs to WorkSafe

-• Company's out-of-pocket cost: $10,000 excess
+- ✓ Company's out-of-pocket cost: the policy excess only

 Statutory Liability Insurance Costs in New Zealand